What are the best places for winter sun in Europe? Continue readings, and I will reveal them all!

 Contrary to common misconception, Sardinia isn’t always hot, and it’s far from being a tropical island.
 The central mountainous region can get very cold in the winter, and it receives a regular amount of snowfall.
 But the coast is nice and mild.
 Mind you: winter is rainy season in Sardinia, and although the average temperature on the coast during the day is 15 degrees Celsius, we do get the occasional cold wave.

-Anyways – I can confirm that the capital of Sardinia, Cagliari, is a fantastic city for winter sun in Europe.
+Anyways – I can confirm that the capital of Sardinia, Cagliari, is a fantastic city if you are looking to escape the cold European winter.
 How do I know?
 Well, my dear, this is where I grew up and where I am currently based.

 Although sunbathing and swimming are out of the question in the winter, locals in Cagliari still very much enjoy walks along the beautiful Poetto Beach or in Molentargius Nature Reserve.
 With the many beautiful museums, archeological sites, churches, shopping opportunities and the thriving restaurant and nightlife scene, Cagliari is a fantastic destination even in the winter.